masashitanimura/2.0/pages/userguide/userguide_connectui.md

 1. Run `run_daemon_webui.sh`

    **Note:**

-- Run ps -ef|grep node to see if web ui is running, you should see `./evo-node node-webui/bin/webui_activate` in the result
+   - Run ***ps -ef|grep node*** to see if Web UI is running, you should see `./evo-node node-webui/bin/webui_activate` in the result
    - You may check the Web UI logs in `../node-webui/logs/`
    - The configuration of the log level is the same with console logs and file logs